hasindu2008/slow5tools/docs/commands.md

 ```

 * `-l, --list FILE`:
          List of read ids provided as a single-column text file with one read id per line.
 * `-t, --threads INT`:
          Number of threads.
-* `-K, --batchsize`
+* `-K, --batchsize`:
          The batch size.
-This is the number of records to the memory at once.
-An increased batch size imrpoves multi-threaded performance at cost of higher RAM.
+This is the number of records on the memory at once.
+An increased batch size improves multi-threaded performance at cost of higher RAM.
+*  `--to format_type`:
+         Specifies the format of output files. `format_type` can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: blow5].
+*  `-c, --compress compression_type`:
+          Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `gzip` for gzip-based compression [default value: gzip].
+Assumes `--to blow5`.
 *  `-h`, `--help`:
          Prints the help menu.

 ### split